mahmoudbadawy5/myOS_x86/README.md

 8. Userspace ~~+ Syscalls (int 0x80)~~

+9. Adding more Syscalls to implement C Library

-9. Adding Graphics
+10. Adding Graphics

-10. More improvements?
+11. More improvements?